-3.1 Working with physical hazard
+3.1 Working with physical hazards

-The user manual of the machinery must be read to take into account the physical hazards of working with macinery (e.g. lasers of confocal microscopy, UV-lamps under flow hoods, sonicators, liquid nitrogen for tissue culture maintenance etc).
+The user manual of the appliance must be read to take into account the physical hazards of working with the appliance (e.g. lasers of confocal microscopy, UV-lamps under flow hoods, sonicators, liquid nitrogen for tissue culture maintenance, etc).